urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/11-fail.md

 A helper core is a separate core composed into the subject of the agent core, containing useful functions for use by the agent arms.
-Such a helper core would typically contain functions that would only ever be used internally by the agent - more general functions would typically be included in a separate `/lib` library and imported with a [faslus](/docs/arvo/ford/ford#ford-runes) (`/+`) rune.
+Such a helper core would typically contain functions that would only ever be used internally by the agent - more general functions would usually be included in a separate `/lib` library and imported with a [faslus](/docs/arvo/ford/ford#ford-runes) (`/+`) rune.